 Upzoning has many potential benefits.
 First and foremost, it promotes natural resource conservation and open space preservation.
-With lower densities, less land needs to be disturbed for the purpose of development, meaning that natural drainage patterns, streams and wetlands, steep slopes, bio-diversity areas, and other natural features can

-- be better protected.
+With lower densities, less land needs to be disturbed for the purpose of development, meaning that natural drainage patterns, streams and wetlands, steep slopes, bio-diversity areas, and other natural features can be better protected.
 Second, with fewer homes and septic systems, upzoning helps protect the water quality of aquifers and watersheds.
-Finally, by allowing a smaller number of homes to be built, upzoning reduces potential future traffic generation. - Upzoning, for the purposes of this Comprehensive Plan, means an increase in the required minimum lot size.
-For example, if an area is zoned for 40,000 square foot lots, the upzoning would increase the minimum lot size to 80,000 square feet or more. - Areas targeted for upzoning are shown in Figure 5-1.
+Finally, by allowing a smaller number of homes to be built, upzoning reduces potential future traffic generation.

+Upzoning, for the purposes of this Comprehensive Plan, means an increase in the required minimum lot size.
+For example, if an area is zoned for 40,000 square foot lots, the upzoning would increase the minimum lot size to 80,000 square feet or more.

+Areas targeted for upzoning are shown in Figure 5-1.
 Included in the upzoning is the Hunterbrook area, which was recently the subject of an independent upzoning proposal that called for rezoning the entire area from R1-80 to R1-160.
-This Comprehensive Plan puts forth a slightly different upzoning scheme for that area, where, based on existing lot sizes, portions of the area would remain R1-80, but other areas would be rezoned for a mix of R1-160 and R1-200. - Take into account the recommendations of the Sustainable Development Study, which call for upzoning in the area west of the Taconic Parkway, north of Route 202 and south of Route 6.
-Given the Study's recommendations, the Town may wish to consider an upzoning. - Make sure that the upzoning is legal, fair, balanced, and reasonable and continues to protect the property rights of homeowners, businesses, landowners, and farmers.
-To be defensible, upzoning: (1) must not create excessive non-conformities; (2) must not result in "spot-zoning;" and (3) must be reasonably consistent with community character.
-This suggests that upzoning works best where there are large, contiguous areas of larger-lot or lower-density development or undeveloped open space. - Target all areas of Town, to the greatest extent possible.
-In particular: - Recognizing that the northern part of Yorktown has been cumulatively impacted by development over time, the Town should identify areas in northern Yorktown that can be upzoned. - The Town should ensure that the rezoning is consistent with other recommendations of the Comprehensive Plan. - If Yorktown were to be fully developed under existing zoning regulations, roughly 3,400 new homes could be built, over and above existing residences. - Nearly all new units (88 percent) would be in the form of single-family homes.
+This Comprehensive Plan puts forth a slightly different upzoning scheme for that area, where, based on existing lot sizes, portions of the area would remain R1-80, but other areas would be rezoned for a mix of R1-160 and R1-200.

+Take into account the recommendations of the Sustainable Development Study, which call for upzoning in the area west of the Taconic Parkway, north of Route 202 and south of Route 6.
+Given the Study's recommendations, the Town may wish to consider an upzoning.

+Make sure that the upzoning is legal, fair, balanced, and reasonable and continues to protect the property rights of homeowners, businesses, landowners, and farmers.
+To be defensible, upzoning:

+- Must not create excessive non-conformities; - Must not result in "spot-zoning;" and - Must be reasonably consistent with community character. - This suggests that upzoning works best where there are large, contiguous areas of larger-lot or lower-density development or undeveloped open space.

+Target all areas of Town, to the greatest extent possible.
+In particular:

+Recognizing that the northern part of Yorktown has been cumulatively impacted by development over time, the Town should identify areas in northern Yorktown that can be upzoned.

+The Town should ensure that the rezoning is consistent with other recommendations of the Comprehensive Plan.

+If Yorktown were to be fully developed under existing zoning regulations, roughly 3,400 new homes could be built, over and above existing residences.

+Nearly all new units (88 percent) would be in the form of single-family homes.
 The remainder would be in the form of townhouses or multi-family development.
-Most of these (about 260 units) would be in the form of senior housing at the Barger Street property adjacent to the Taconic Parkway and the Field Home site along Catherine Road near the Crompond hamlet business center. - Upzoning would reduce the buildout to about 2,500 new housing units, a reduction of 900 units Townwide.
+Most of these (about 260 units) would be in the form of senior housing at the Barger Street property adjacent to the Taconic Parkway and the Field Home site along Catherine Road near the Crompond hamlet business center.

+Upzoning would reduce the buildout byto about 2,500 new housing units, a reduction of 900 units Townwide, to about 2,500 new housing units.